WodenWang820118/nx-ng-nest-electron/README.md

 # Nx-ng-nest-elec

-// TODO: update dependencies with ncu
-// TODO: use RsPack to start NestJS backend

 ## Overview

 This is a sample Electron app powered by Angular, Nest, SQLite3, Electron, and Nx.
 The project showcases the minimum setup to build an Electron app.